Skip to main content

 # The agent remembers its analysis and chooses the appropriate action

-For truly independent operations, use magic functions and process in parallel.
+For truly independent operations, use agentic functions and process in parallel.
 For dependent workflows where context matters, use a single agent across multiple calls.

 Cost Optimization

-AI operations cost money—optimize by choosing the right model, caching responses, and using agents only when needed.
+Inference costs money — optimize by choosing the right model, caching responses, and using agents only when needed.
 Choose the right model for the task.
 Use cheaper models for simple operations, more expensive models for complex reasoning.
 See Model Selection for guidance.
 Cache aggressively.
 Every cache hit is a cost you don’t pay.
 See Caching above.
 Keep prompts concise.
 Longer prompts cost more.
-Remove unnecessary context or examples once you’ve validated your magic function works.
+Remove unnecessary context or examples once you’ve validated your agentic function works.
 Use agents strategically.
 Agents maintain conversation history, which grows with each call and costs more.
-For stateless operations, use magic functions instead.
+For stateless operations, use agentic functions instead.
 Bad: Using an agent for independent operations

 # Inefficient - agent maintains unnecessary history